-It is my pleasure to welcome you to the University of Central Missouri.
-As you view the pages of this catalog, you will learn more about our exciting array of nationally and internationally known academic programs.
-We also hope this catalog will serve as a guide, helping you to discover the advantages of a UCM education, while showing you how the university can help you achieve your career goals.
+Welcome to the University of Central Missouri.
+As you peruse the pages of this catalog, you will learn more about our exciting array of nationally and internationally known academic programs.
+We also hope this publication will serve as a guide, helping you to discover the advantages of a UCM education, while showing you how the university can help you achieve your career goals.

 UCM is an institution with a vision.
-We aspire to be a national-level, comprehensive university that delivers a world-class university education by providing a small-college environment coupled with large-university opportunities.
-Being named by The Princeton Review as a "Best Midwestern College" and "Best Value College" and recognition by U.S. News & World
+We aspire to be a national-level, comprehensive university that delivers a world-class university education by providing a small-college learning environment coupled with large-university opportunities.
+We've made good progress toward achieving this ambitious goal, including being named by The Princeton Review for the fourth consecutive year as a "Best Midwestern College."
+In providing this designation, The Princeton Review describes UCM as an institution that offers "topnotch, affordable education, with many academic degree program choices, and friendly faculty."